Advanced Diagnostic Laboratories News

 The College of American Pathologists (CAP) has renewed CAP 15189SM Accreditation for National Jewish Health® Advanced Diagnostic Laboratories.
 Currently, only 22 laboratories in the United States have earned this prestigious accreditation based on ISO 15189.

 New Molecular Assays Identify NTM

-National Jewish Health Advanced Diagnostic Laboratories is now utilizing molecular assays, including rpoB gene and 16S rRNA gene sequencing, to identify nontuberculous mycobacteria (NTM) and other organisms.
+National Jewish Health Advanced Diagnostic Laboratories is now utilizing molecular assays, including rpoB and 16S rRNA gene sequencing, to identify nontuberculous mycobacteria (NTM) and other organisms.

 Dr. Max Salfinger Joins ADx Laboratories

 National Jewish Health Advanced Diagnostic Laboratories Laboratory Director recently welcomed Max Salfinger, MD, FAAM, FIDSA, as the new mycobacteriology laboratory director.